JiachengLi1995/FastRec/README.md

     ```bash
     bash script/train.sh ${gpu_id} ${data_name} large_gpu
     ```
-- If GPU Mem is too small to train the entire model, we split item embedding table into several parts, and use `small_gpu.py` to tackle the problem.
+- If GPU Mem is too small to train the entire model, we use `small_gpu.py` to tackle the problem.
     ```bash
     bash script/train.sh ${gpu_id} ${data_name} small_gpu
     ```
+    Technical details: 1) We maintain a large table (e.g. 15M items) on CPU mem;  2) sample a subset (e.g. 5M items) as to GPU at one time for training, 3) then update the large table after training, 4) repeat the step 2) & 3) until convegence.

 Evaluation methods: NDCG@K, Recall@K, MRR, AUC